sergicastellasape/gpt-reviews/readme.md

 Don't want to use LangChain, it confuses me still and it doesn't feel like i need it.
 Besides, figuring out the templating and chaining is fun and a valuable learning experience.
 But who knows, once the prompt building is more complex i might need to jump there.

 I still like having the editorial control over what goes into the show.
 In the future you could also automate that and select content based on an automated recommendation system, even a personalized one where every user gets a different pod.
-For now I don't want to go down that rabbithole but, for the next show I might prioritize that and choose content that is easyly selectable automatically (e.g. top 5 entries on hackernews every day ADD LINK!!)
+For now I don't want to go down that rabbithole but, for the next show I might prioritize that and choose content that is easyly selectable automatically (e.g. top hackernews recap [like this podcast](https://foundr.ai/product/hacker-news-recap))